 These are third-party organizations that ensure supplements contain the ingredients listed on the label, without impurities.

 Due to limited research in humans, there is no consensus on dosages.

 The dosage commonly used in human research is 1,000–3,000 mg per day.
 This range is not associated with side effects and has been found to have certain health benefits.

 Side Effects and Safety

 No studies have yet examined the safety of Cordyceps in humans.

 However, a long history of use in Traditional Chinese Medicine suggests they are nontoxic.

-Summary Cordyceps supplements are grown synthetically due to the high costs of true Cordyceps sinensis.
+Cordyceps supplements are grown in labs due to the high costs of wild-harvested Cordyceps sinensis.
 Dosages in humans range from 1,000–3000 mg.
 There are currently no studies on their safety in humans.

 Cordyceps are well known in Traditional Chinese Medicine and have been used for centuries to treat many health ailments.

 Though the fungi show promise in many areas, there’s little research on their effects in humans.
 Thus, more research is needed before experts can make any recommendations.